 The Monoprice Voxel is a neat, low-priced 3D printer that offers a lot for the home user.
-For less than $400, you get a 3D printer that can handle PLA and ABS filament with equally high print quality while also offering a decent-size fully enclosed build space.
+For a relatively low price, you get a 3D printer that can handle PLA and ABS filament with equally high print quality while also offering a decent-size fully enclosed build space.

 The MP Voxel has are some rough edges, however: Buggy firmware and so-so software make printing a bit more difficult than it should be.
 Even so, the MP Voxel is an attractively priced package for school or home use, and it produces high-quality prints, and we think it's among the best 3D printers you can buy, especially for budget models.

 Monoprice Voxel review: Price and availability

 These days, you'll find the Monoprice Voxel available at Monoprice's website for $449.
 But some online retailers, including Amazon, offer the 3D printer at a discount, with the price often falling below $400.

 That's not the cheapest price we've seen on a printer — you can get the XYZprinting da Vinci Nano for about $250 less.
 But it's a pretty good value for a printer aimed at novices.

 The MP Voxel has a simple, dark design, with an enclosed frame of black plastic.
 Clear panels that you can lift off cover the front and top of the enclosure, providing access to the print area and the mechanism.
 The print volume is 6.9 inches on each side, for a total of about 329 cubic inches.
 That’s big enough to handle most objects.

 The print base is heated, which makes printing materials such as ABS much easier and more reliable.
 It is also easy to remove prints from the MP Voxel, as the whole top of the print bed slides out; it’s also bendable, which helps with lifting the print off.